NoobAvaneesh/Music-Bot-with-Discord-Player/README.md

 # MusicCommands:
 * ?!play <title|URL|subcommand> - plays the provided song.
 Subcommand: ?!p

-* ?!skip - Skips the current song " +
+* ?!skip - Skips the current song

-* ?!stop - Stops playing and clears the queue "
+* ?!stop - Stops playing and clears the queue

 * ?!queue - Shows the current queue.
-Subcommand: " + ?!q "
+Subcommand: ?!q

 * ?!remove <position> - Removes a song from the queue.
-Subcommand: " + ?!r "
+Subcommand: ?!r

 * ?!volume <new volume> - Changes the volume from 100% to your new volume.
-Subcommand: " + ?!vol "
+Subcommand: ?!vol

-* ?!loop - Loops the queue. "
+* ?!loop - Loops the queue.

 * ?!nowplaying - Shows the song that is currently playing.
-Subcommand: " + ?!np "
+Subcommand: ?!np

-* ?!lyrics - Get the lyrics from a song or from the song currently playing. "
+* ?!lyrics - Get the lyrics from a song or from the song currently playing.

-* ?!download - Download a YouTube video."
+* ?!download - Download a YouTube video.